Lipschitz and biLipschitz Maps on Carnot Groups: Jones-Type Decomposition for Carnot Groups

-For each positive integer $n$, we let $B_n$ be the image of $B_0$ under the dilation $\delta_{10^{-n}}$ (in particular, the first $2k$ coordinates are multiplied by $10^{-n}$; the final coordinate is multiplied by $10^{-2n}$).
-Equivalently, $B_n$ is the subgroup of the $k$th Heisenberg group generated by If $x$ is a point in $B_n$, we give it the label $(x, n)$ and note that $x$ has a different label for each $B_n$ containing $x$.
+Our immediate goal is to generalize this decomposition to the Heisenberg group $H_1$.
+To do this we loosely follow Christ's construction of Theorem 11 in \cite{Ch}.
+First we let $B_0$ denote the discrete subgroup of $H_1$ generated by $(1, 0, 0)$ and $(0, 1, 0)$ and call it the \textbf{discrete Heisenberg group}.
+We then define $B_n$, for each positive integer $n$, to be the image of $B_0$ under the dilation $\delta_{10^{-n}}$ (in particular, the first $2$ coordinates are multiplied by $10^{-n}$; the final coordinate is multiplied by $10^{-2n}$).
+Equivalently, $B_n$ is the subgroup of the first Heisenberg group generated by $(10^{-n}, 0, 0)$ and $(0, 10^{-n}, 0)$. \textbf{If $x$ is a point in $B_n$, we give it the label $(x, n)$} and note that $x$ has a different label for each $B_n$ containing $x$.
 We form a tree by defining an order relation $\leq$ on the set of all such pairs $(x, n)$.
 We start this procedure with the following definition.